-If you’re a doctor, or even a resident, or even a veterinarian, getting a mortgage can be a little bit easier thanks to so-called physician mortgages offered by most major lenders.
+If you’re a doctor, resident, or even a veterinarian, getting a mortgage can be a little bit easier thanks to so-called “physician mortgages” offered by most major lenders.

-Just about every bank offers a special mortgage program for doctors, including large commercial banks like Bank of America and small local credit unions.
+Just about every bank offers a special mortgage program for doctors, including large commercial banks like Bank of America and small local credit unions as well.

 But they all seem to have two things in common; large maximum loan amounts and high loan-to-value ratios (LTVs).

 My assumption is lenders are keen to offer these loans to future doctors because they’ll be good clients with lots of assets, ideally kept with the bank.
 In fact, you may need a prior banking relationship to get approved.

 What Is a Physician Mortgage?

 - A mortgage designed specifically for doctors, residents, fellows, and interns

 - As well as dentists, orthodontists, pharmacists, and veterinarians

 - Offers more flexible underwriting like higher loan amounts and LTVs and no mortgage insurance